vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-10-creating-null-safe-comparators.md

         if (result != 0):
             break

-Now given all the flexibility of Java 8 we can create a generic `ComparatorBuilder` that would help us to simplify this daunting task, especially around `null` checks
+Using the flexibility of Java 8, we can create a generic `ComparatorBuilder` to simplify this task, particularly in regards to null checks:

 ```java
 public class ComparatorBuilder<T> {